 Rahul Dravid, the Greatest of Them All.

-In my opinion the greatest Indian batsmen since the dawn of test Cricket in India is Rahul Dravid.
-He is one man who is not only a role model, but has been the veritable ‘Wall’ who has blunted the opposition.
+In my opinion, the greatest Indian batsmen since the dawn of test Cricket in India is Rahul Dravid.
+He is one man who is not only a role model but has been the veritable ‘Wall’ who has blunted the opposition.
 His records and performance speak for themselves and this is one batsman who has never said ‘No” to either going on a tour or playing in a test.
-In fact his best records are on unplayable pitches like in the West Indies.
+His best records are on unplayable pitches like in the West Indies.
 On the present tour of the West Indies, he is the one single factor who stands between India losing.
-He is the man who on umpteen occasions has saved India and played match winning knocks from the hard wickets of the West Indies and the fast wickets of Australia to the swinging conditions in England.
+He is the man who on umpteen occasions has saved India and played match-winning knocks from the hard wickets of the West Indies and the fast wickets of Australia to the swinging conditions in England.
 His 31 centuries are proof of his ability.
-But one does not go by statistics, but by the manner he faced the opposition, in particular the pace bowlers.
-After GR Vishwanath, he is the one player who has a tremendous record of courage and bravery against the most lethal bowlers in test Cricket.
+But one does not go by statistics, but by the manner, he faced the opposition, in particular, the pace bowlers.
+After GR Vishwanath, he is the one player who has a tremendous record of courage and bravery against the most lethal bowlers in Test Cricket